Olu433/MernShop/ReadME.md

 npm start
 ```

-Now, visit `http://localhost:3000` to view the WakaShop website.
+Now, visit `http://localhost:3000` to view the website.

 ## Contributing

 We welcome contributions to WakaShop!
-If you'd like to help improve the platform, feel free to fork the repository and submit a pull request.
+If you'd like to help improve the platform, feel free to fork the repository and submit a pull request

-## License

-This project is licensed under the MIT License.

 ---